Skip to main content

 Obviously, this more complex architecture will be more expensive, harder to maintain and debug, and more prone to errors.

-First Input Delay is the third metric of Google’s Core Web Vitals.
-It’s also the one where server-side rendering might lead to web performance issues.
-FID is a time-based value measured in milliseconds.
-It shows how long it takes for the browser to respond to the user’s first interaction.
+Interaction to Next Paint is another metric of Google’s Core Web Vitals.
+Depending on how your web application works, INP is also a metric where server-side rendering might lead to web performance issues.
+INP is a time-based value measured in milliseconds.
+It measures the delay for a given user interaction.

 With server-side rendering, the browser displays static content faster (which leads to a better LCP), but it still needs time to hydrate the application.
-As a result, the app looks ready for interaction while the code is still being processed in the background.
-If the user tries to interact with the app during this period of time, there will be a delay in the browser’s response.
+As a result, the app looks ready for interaction while potential code is still being processed in the background.
+If the user tries to interact with the app during this period of time, there could be a delay in the browser’s response.

-The extent of the first input delay depends on many things, including your app’s complexity, whether there are many interactive elements, the page weight, and others.
-For many SSR apps, first input delay won’t be an issue.
+A poor INP score depends on many factors, including your app’s complexity, whether there are many interactive elements, the page weight, and others.
+For many SSR apps, INP won’t be an issue.

-However, if you experience higher FID, you still don’t have to give up on server-side rendering, as there are ways to mitigate it.
+However, if you experience poor INP scores, you still don’t have to give up on server-side rendering, as there are ways to mitigate it.

-For example, your UI can indicate to users that the app is not yet ready for input (e.g. you can hide or disable the buttons) so that they won't try to interact with it too early and, therefore, produce a high FID score.
+For example, your UI can indicate to users that the app is not yet ready for input (e.g. you can hide or disable the buttons) so that they won't try to interact with it too early and, therefore, produce a poor INP score.
 Alternatively, you can eliminate long-running blocking tasks by splitting up rendering into smaller chunks.

 Less efficient caching